- General information

 You also can see the detailled list of applications on Lubuntu.

-Please report a bug against lubuntu-desktop package, using this command: ubuntu-bug lubuntu-desktop
+Please report a bug against lubuntu-meta package, using this command: ubuntu-bug lubuntu-meta

 Please refer to the Translations page.

-In the case you still don't know where to report a bug, please report it against lubuntu-desktop.
+In the case you still don't know where to report a bug, please report it against lubuntu-meta.

 When a program crashes, it's useful to report a backtrace of the crash.
 To do so, follow those instructions: